I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Ludwigia repens is a very popular coloring plant in aquascaping.

-The color of this plant range from deep green to deep red.
+The color of this plant ranges from deep green to deep red.

 This plant is very easy to care for which makes it ideal for beginners.